Dallas, Georgia: History

 After the reconstruction period, Dallas and Paulding County began to flourish.
 Construction of the Southern and Seaboard Railroads began in 1882.
 Paulding County was also introduced to the textile industry at this time.
 Both industries played a great role in the growth of the county.
 Along with the introduction to the railroad and the textile industry, Paulding County's first newspaper was introduced, The Dallas New Era.

 On October 18, 1903, "Ole 88" Engine 345, a steam-powered locomotive, jumped its tracks and tore down part of the Pumpkinvine Creek Trestle.
 The Pumpkinvine Creek Trestle, which was originally built in 1901, was rebuilt after the accident.
 The trestle is over 750 feet long and towers 126 feet above Pumpkinvine Creek.
 The trestle was restored in 1999 and now serves as part of the Silver Comet Trail.

-In 1951, the name of the Town of Dallas, Georgia was changed to The City of Dallas, Georgia.
-The name change was accomplished to comply with federal legislation allowing “cities” to create housing authorities, and other federal-related entities.
+In 1951, the name of the Town of Dallas, Georgia was changed to the City of Dallas, Georgia.
+The name change was accomplished to comply with federal legislation allowing "cities" to create housing authorities and other federal-related entities.

-On April 4, 1977, near the site marker for the Battle of New Hope Church, the forced landing of Southern Airways Flight 242 occurred.
-The passenger jetliner, a McDonnell Douglas DC-9 with 81 passengers and 4 crew members, was flying from Northwest Alabama Regional Airport to Atlanta Municipal Airport.
-Upon descending in altitude to prepare for landing in Atlanta, the jetliner started to fly through an intense thunderstorm near Rome, Georgia.
-Because of the extreme amounts of water and hail that were ingested by the jet's engines, both of the Pratt & Whitney JT8D-7A turbojet engines were damaged and underwent flameout.
-With the engines unable to restart, the flight's crew began gliding in hopes of reaching a nearby airport.
-Upon finding out that there were no nearby airports to perform a landing, the crew found a straight section of rural road in Dallas, Georgia to try and land.
-As the plane began to land, it clipped a gas station, convenience store, and other buildings, resulting in the plane to lose control of landing and ultimately crash, resulting in hull loss.
-Both pilots and 61 passengers were killed by impact forces and fire.
-Nine people on the ground were also killed.

-In the early 2000s the city completed a major refurbishment of downtown Dallas, which included adding and updating sidewalks, adding red brick to the roadways, creation of a large courtyard in the center of town, updating existing structural facades, adding a fountain area near the downtown gazebo, and further preserving historic downtown structures.
+In the early 2000s, the city completed a major refurbishment of downtown Dallas, which included adding and updating sidewalks, adding red brick to the roadways, creation of a large courtyard in the center of town, updating existing structural facades, adding a fountain area near the downtown gazebo, and further preserving historic downtown structures.

-Culture

-In 2019, the website Niche.com ranked Dallas as one of the Top 50 "Best Suburbs to Buy a House in Georgia".